Alon-Lee Green: Standing Together movement

 In 2015, Green was a co-founder of the Standing Together movement, a national Jewish-Arab movement that advocates for peace, equality and social justice.
 As part of his role in the movement, Green was one of the leaders of the protest against the Nationality Law, the fight to raise the minimum wage to 40 NIS per hour, the fight against the deportation of asylum seekers from Israel, the fight against Operation Wall Guard and other initiatives.

 In August 2023, the Israeli army radio station canceled the broadcast of a program presented by Green, after pressure from right-wing activists.
-In November 2023, after the 7 October Hamas-led attack on Israel, Green and fellow Standing Together leader Sally Abed went on a speaking tour on the East Coast of the U.S. to discuss their work.
+In November 2023, after the October 7 attacks, Green and fellow Standing Together leader Sally Abed went on a speaking tour on the East Coast of the U.S. to discuss their work.
 They visited D.C., New York City, and the Boston area where thousands of people came to hear them speak.
 Their message was that Israeli Jews and Palestinians urgently need to become partners and move beyond pro-Israel and pro-Palestine labels.
 They emphasized that Israelis and Palestinians deserve a new narrative and that "radical empathy" was essential.
 They were dismayed that Americans focused on litmus tests, statements and ultimatums, especially on college campuses.

 In 2023 during the Israel-Gaza war, Green began to lead a public voice calling for a ceasefire and a hostage deal to end the war.
 Among other initiatives he led, Green took part in the movement's humanitarian guard, which went out to protect aid trucks to Gaza from right-wing activists who attacked the trucks.

 Green serves as a leadership member of the movement and as its co-national director, alongside Rula Daood.
 In October 2024, the two were selected for Time magazine's 'TIME100 Next 2024' list, for the movement's activity against the legal reform, for promoting Jewish-Arab solidarity and for guaranteeing humanitarian aid to the Gaza Strip.

+In 2026, Green and Daood co-founded a new Israeli political party A Place for Us All and took a leave of absence from Standing Together to run in the 2026 Israeli election.